facebook

 • Language

-There are also some factors, such as lead exposure, low birth weight, and preterm birth, that may mean your child is more likely to have autism.
+Some factors, such as lead exposure, low birth weight, and preterm birth, may make your child more likely to have autism.
 In these cases, you should bring your child in more often for developmental screening.

-If your child’s healthcare provider doesn’t offer these types of tests, you can ask that they do so.
+If your child’s healthcare provider doesn’t offer these tests, you can ask that they do so.

 Developmental Screening Questionnaires for Autism

-There are four tests that are most often used during developmental screening:
+Four tests are most often used during developmental screening:

 1. The Ages and Stages Questionnaires SE-2, which you will fill out.
-It includes questions about problem-solving, fine motor skills, gross motor skills, and communication.
+It includes problem-solving, fine motor, gross motor, and communication questions.

 2. The Communication and Symbolic Behavior Scales test, where you will fill out a checklist when your child is aged 6 to 24 months.